microsoft/LLF-Bench/README.md

 Performance of basic agents using different LLMs, where th agents receive **only reward, hindsight positive, and hindsight negative feedback** and append the observation and feedback history to their contexts after each step.
 These numbers can be viewed as **"baseline"** performance.

+Details: For GPT-3.5-Turbo and GPT-4, the statistics are computed over 10 episodes for all problem sets except Alfworld, for which, due to high problem instance variability, we used 50 episodes.
+For other language models, 50 episodes are used for all problem sets.
+For Metaworld, Alfworld, and Gridworld, the mean return is defined as the policy's success rate, which uniquely determines the standard error.
+Therefore, for the problems from these three problem sets, the st.e. is shown in gray.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a